databrary/www/databrary/input/posts/2016-10-28-Boston_workshop.md

-Title: Databrary workshop at Harvard University
+Title: Databrary workshop in Boston
 Category: Workshops and Conferences

 ## Coding, Sharing, and Reusing Video Data with Databrary